Stewart/Gough

 Perform the

-inverse kinematics calculations using the dynamic model that we derived to
+inverse kinematics calculations using the kinematic model that we derived to

 solve for